 After a major earthquake hit Haiti in 2010, leaving at least 1.2 million people displaced, Haiti's government expropriated a vast stretch of land north of Port-au-Prince, but never identified and paid the land owner.

-Within months, thousands of people had descended there claiming pieces of their own, on which they began building homes, gardens, and businesses of all types.
-Residents themselves are transforming this scrub-covered range of hills with no water, electricity, roads or other city services into what is now Haiti's third-largest urban center, erecting their own electrical poles, making cinder blocks and trucking in water.
+Within months, thousands of people had descended there, claiming pieces of their own.
+They began building homes, gardens, and businesses of all types.
+Residents transformed this scrub-covered range of hills with no water, electricity, roads, or other city services into what is now Haiti's third-largest urban center, erecting their own electrical poles, making cinder blocks and trucking in water.

 But after declining to resolve the issue over who owned the land, Haiti's government hasn't begun the process of registering the ground underneath the people who now live there.
-Without land titles, the city's residents have no collateral: they cannot get micro-finance loans, and moreover, they have no traditional mechanism by which to claim, demand, or leverage, governance: roads, electricity, water; schools, hospitals, security.
+Without land titles, the city's residents have no collateral: They cannot get micro-finance loans, and moreover, they have no traditional mechanism by which to claim, demand, or leverage, governance: roads, electricity, water, schools, hospitals, security.

-According to the U.N., in 2004, nearly one billion people lacked tenure security in urban areas globally.
+According to the U.N., in 2004, nearly 1 billion people lacked tenure security in urban areas globally.
 Haiti's quake displaced an incredible 1.6 million people, many of whom still live in tenuous conditions.
 Already, early arrivals are renting out land that they don't really own.

 What can a group of displaced people—too often written off as helpless victims—teach the world about urbanism in the 21st century?
 Is Canaan a promised land or another disaster in the making?

 This project looks into how the residents of Canaan navigate land rights, urban planning, and governance—on their own.